↑

 These Bacon Wrapped Chicken Teriyaki Bites are sure to be a huge hit on game day!
 Sweet and savory and packed full of flavor, these little morsels are bound to be your new favorite appetizer!
 Score!

 I think it’s fun to top these chicken bites with green onions and additional sesame seeds to really kick up the teriyaki flair, but those are totally optional.
-One of my favorite parts of this easy recipe is the Dole Pineapple Chunks.

 You’re going to LOVE the sweet addition the pineapple adds to this easy recipe!
 Check out this video and see how easy these Bacon Wrapped Chicken Teriyaki Bites are to make!